 Explore your career options with potential future employers

 Your programme is informed by an extensive network of professional contacts and potential employers, helping ensure it prepares you for the workplace.
 Guest practitioner lecturers also help you clarify your future career direction.

 Enjoy a flexible future

-On graduation, 99% of our students go straight into work or further study and our British Psychology Society (BPS) accreditation satisfies the requirements for either.
+On graduation, 99% of our students go straight into work or further study and our BPS accreditation satisfies the requirements for either.
 Successful graduates may be offered a postgraduate place here at Liverpool enabling you to continue to build your career specialism.